 Camping festivals are an amazing experience, especially if you go with your rave fam to a festival known for its one of a kind experiences and art.
 Bonnaroo is a unique festival that happens annually on a ranch in Tennessee.
 This camping festival always offers a unique lineup and camping experience that makes it worth checking out.
-This year the event will take place from June 16-19 and features headlining performances from headliners like J. Cole, The Chicks, TOOL, Flume and Illenium.
+This year the event will take place from June 15-18 and features headlining performances from headliners like Liquid Stranger, Kendrick Lamar, Odesza, and the Foo Fighters.

 Bonnaroo can be incredibly fun or be the complete opposite if you come unprepared!
 The event is just around the corner so I thought I’d provide tips and tricks that you’ll need to plan a successful and stress-free experience at Bonnaroo Music and Arts Festival.

 The festival’s website provides plenty of information on all the different ticket types available.
 If it’s your first time going, it’s worth reading through it to understand what’s included in each ticket to find the one that’s right for you.
 There are quite a few ticket options that determine the experience you'll have.
 You can do anything from GA to an ultra-VIP experience that includes a nicer camping area, golf cart transportation to each stage, unlimited food and drink and special viewing at each stage.

 Always remember, festival admission tickets do not include camping passes, so you’ll need to buy them separately.
 You can also choose tiered camping passes based on the experience you want to have.
 Tickets and camping passes range from affordable prices to higher prices for a more luxury experience, but give a lot of variety to pick from.
 You can get both camping and festival passes here.

 Plan How You’re Getting There Ahead of Time